StarPlayrX/Virtual-Multi-Mouse/README.md

 VMM has been discontinued and is not longer in development by its original author.
 I will accept merge requests from contributors and those are welcome.
 You are welcome to fork this repo and make any bug fixes that you desire.

+The source code is intact and it is not without bugs.
+This repo will remain online.
+Thank you for your support.

 VMM, combines your spinner, trackball, mouse into a virtual multi-mouse!
 VMM is designed for Batocera Linux for use with Emulation Station and RetroArch.

 This software auto configures trackball, spinner, mouse into one virtual device.
 Multi-Mouse works with Batocera v35 or later.
 Recently tested on Batocera v35, v36 and v37.
 1.1.3 adds service support for beta 38.